 Cheaper variable tariffs that undercut the Price Cap

 While firms are unable to charge those on standard tariffs more than the Price Cap, they can charge less if they wish to.
-There are currently four variable tariffs to switch to that can work out cheaper than the current Price Cap:
+There are a number of variable tariffs to switch to that can work out cheaper than the current Price Cap:

-EDF Energy* is offering new and existing customers a 12-month tariff priced £50 below the Price Cap.
+EDF Energy is offering new and existing customers a 12-month tariff priced £50 below the Price Cap.
+That makes it 3% less than the Price Cap on average.
 The Price Cap standing charges will be discounted so all customers (irrelevant of energy use, payment method or region) will pay £50 under the Cap over the next 12 months (£25 if single fuel).
+You can see how it compares to other tariffs in our Cheap Energy Club.

 The unit rates will match the Price Cap and will change every three months.
 This means you'll always be paying less than the Cap.
 It is particularly good for low to medium energy users.
 Bear in mind there are exit fees of £25 per fuel if you leave before the end of the 12-month term.

-E.on Next is offering new and existing customers who pay via Direct Debit a 12-month tariff priced £50 below the Price Cap (at average annual use).Plus, new customers can get £20 dual-fuel (£10 single-fuel) cashback if you go via Cheap Energy Club.
+E.on Next is offering new and existing customers who pay via Direct Debit a 12-month tariff priced £50 below the Price Cap (at average annual use), making it 3% below the Cap.

 The unit rates you pay will change every three months, while the standing charges are fixed.
 This means when the Price Cap changes, the amount you pay on the Next Pledge tariff will also change (and you'll always be paying less than the Cap).